moonbuggy/cfscrape-http-proxy/README.md

                         external configuration file
   --debug               turn on debug messaging
   -l INTERFACE, --listen_if INTERFACE
-                        interface to listen to (use 'any' or '0' to listen to all interfaces) (default <default>) -p PORT, --listen_port PORT
+                        interface to listen to (use 'any' or '0' to listen to all interfaces) (default 'any') -p PORT, --listen_port PORT
                         port to listen on (default 8080) -e INTERFACE, --exit_if INTERFACE
                         interface for outgoing connections (default <default>) -D, --daemonize       run the proxy as a daemon
   -P FILE, --pidfile FILE
-                        PID file for daemon (default /tmp/cfscrape-http-proxy.pid)
+                        PID file for daemon (default '/tmp/cfscrape-http-proxy.pid')
 ```
 Command line parameters override default settings and any settings from a configuration file.
 An external configuration file specified on the command line will override a configuration file installed in the system config path (typically `/etc/`, or possibly `/opt/etc/` by default).